hannahbroshar/christmas/source/about/about.rst

 **Haley:**

     Haley is a junior student from Mount Pleasant, Iowa.
 She is involved in Simpson Women's Golf, CEO and Simpson SHRM Chapter.
-    She enjoys golf, hanging out with friends and crab rangoons!
+She enjoys golf, hanging out with friends and eating crab rangoons!

     * Major: Business Management with a Human Resources minor
     * Hometown: Mount Pleasant, Iowa